 At Orthodontic Experts in Arlington Heights, we offer multiple braces options for our patients who may have different needs and preferences.
 We offer traditional metal braces that are ideal for correcting crooked and crowded teeth, a misaligned bite and jaw problems.
 This type of braces is widespread and can be customized with colored elastics (now that is fun!).

-If there’s an invisible way to straighten teeth, it’s Invisalign.
-Invisalign requires the patient to wear clear, plastic trays that are custom-designed to fit their mouth.
-These trays or aligners are perfect for straightening crooked or crowded teeth, fixing overbites and closing gaps between the teeth.
+If there’s an invisible way to straighten teeth, it’s aligners.
+Clear aligners requires the patient to wear clear, plastic trays that are custom-designed to fit their mouth.
+These trays or aligners are perfect for straightening crooked or crowded teeth, fixing overbites, and closing gaps between the teeth.

 Want to speak with an expert?
 This is your chance — we offer complimentary consultations!
-To discuss your case of malocclusion or to find out more about metal braces, ceramic braces, lingual braces and Invisalign, visit us at www.orthodonticexperts.com.
-Our customer-friendly and diverse staff speaks English, Spanish, Ukrainian, Russian, Polish, Urdu and Hindi languages, so feel free to get in touch with us at (847) 749-4340.
+To discuss your case of malocclusion or to find out more about metal braces, ceramic braces, lingual braces, and clear aligners, visit us at www.orthodonticexperts.com.
+Our customer-friendly and diverse staff speak English, Spanish, Ukrainian, Russian, Polish, Urdu and Hindi languages, so feel free to get in touch with us at (847) 749-4340.